Our political engagement

 We make the internet a safer place.
 We help victims of child sexual abuse worldwide.

-We operate independently of government, but have a good working relationship with the Home Office, the Department for Business, Innovation and Skills, the Ministry of Justice the Department for Education and the Department for Culture, Media and Sport and a number of MPs, Peers, MLAs, AMs, MSPs and MEPs who take an interest in our work.
+We operate independently of government, but have a good working relationship with the Home Office, the Department for Digital, Culture, Media and Sport, the Ministry of Justice and the Department for Education.

 Our CEO, Susie Hargreaves OBE, is an Executive Board Member of the UK Council for Internet Safety (UKCIS) and our Deputy CEO, Fred Langford, is Chair of its Technical Working Group.
 The IWF also recently secured Core Participant status to the Independent Inquiry into Child Sexual Abuse (IISCA) as part of the inquiry’s investigation into child sexual abuse and the internet.

 We have a network of Parliamentary Champions who support our work and help further raise awareness of the issues of dealing with child sexual exploitation online.

 In the European Union

 We receive 10% of our funding from the European Union through the Connecting Europe Facility and specifically its Safer Internet Programme as part of a coalition of charities that make up the UK Safer Internet Centre.
 Our funding is secure until December 2020, but uncertainty remains until the terms of Britain’s exit from the European Union has been agreed.

 IWF also participates in a number of policy platforms through the Council of Europe and has secured observer status on the Lanzarote Committee and Steering Committee on Media and Information Society.